 If you’re not playing in a tournament any time soon, go nuts and buy whatever ball you want!

-And one more thing to remember: similar to tennis balls (though for different reasons), pickleballs wear out!
+Similar to tennis balls (though for different reasons), pickleballs wear out!
 Despite being made of pretty durable plastic, balls do crack and wear down, so it’s best to have a few on hand as backups.

 Even though outdoor pickleballs are more durable they do need to be replaced more often since they will degrade from sun exposure and more unforgiving surfaces.
 If you’re playing hard on a rough outdoor court, an outdoor ball might only last a few games since it might crack or go out of round, which means it isn’t perfectly circular anymore.
 When it is out of round it won’t fly in as consistent a manner as it did when it was new.